domemily/domemily.github.io/_teaching/course-optimization.md

 ---
-title: "Optimization methods in robotics"
+title: "Optimization Methods in Robotics"
 collection: teaching
+type: "Undergraduate/Postgraduate"
+venue: "Control and Autonomous systems"
 permalink: /teaching/course-optimization
+location: "Hong Kong"
 ---
 I am preparing a course about optimization methods in robotics.
 Click the title for more information.